xojs/xo/readme.md

 ### nodeVersion

 Type: `string`, `boolean`<br>
-Default: value of `engines.node` key in the project `package.json`
+Default: Value of the `engines.node` key in the project `package.json`

-Enable rules specific to the Node versions within the range configured.
+Enable rules specific to the Node.js versions within the configured range.
-If set to `false` no rules specific to a Node version will be enable.
+If set to `false`, no rules specific to a Node.js version will be enabled.

 ### plugins